marklacasse/EOP_Container_BETA/k8s/docs/ldap.md

-# Configuring Contrast to use self-signed or privately-signed certificate with LDAP
+# Configuring Contrast to use self-signed or privately-signed certificate with LDAPS

-The purpose of this document is to describe how to configuring Contrast to use self-signed or privately-signed certificate with LDAP.
+The purpose of this document is to describe how to configuring Contrast to use self-signed or privately-signed certificate for LDAPS.
+Once this is configured, follow the normal procedures on our [doc site](https://docs.contrastsecurity.com/en/ldap.html)

 ## Configuration Steps